 20th Anniversary 2nd ed., New York: WW Norton, 2006

 The classic beginner's guide to the sport.
-Over the years, it has been used by over 40,000 people.
+Over the years, it has sold over 46,000 copies and used by many more thousands of people.

-This book is one of the best-selling triathlon books of all time.
+This book is thus one of the best-selling triathlon books of all time.
 It will help you cross the finish line – and have fun doing it – without turning your life upside down along the way.
-It incorporates my training tips, ideas about selecting and choosing equipment, and 24 years of experience that clearly illustrate how rewarding and surprisingly painless undertaking multi-sport racing can be.
-I am a former non-athlete who began running in my mid-40s and did my first triathlon at age 46.
-At 72, at the beginning of the 2009 I had done 195 multi-sport races including 119 triathlons.
+It incorporates my concepts and programs for training, from the Sprint to the ironman distances.
+It offers my ideas on everything from choosing your first race to selecting and choosing your equipment.
+My 31 years of experience clearly illustrate how rewarding and surprisingly painless undertaking multi-sport racing can be.
+I am a former non-athlete who began running in his mid-40s and did his first triathlon at age 46.
+Aged 77, at the beginning of the 2014 season I had done 238 multi-sport races including 145+ triathlons.

 “In Championship Triathlon Training, George Dallam and Steven Jonas combine the latest research and cutting-edge programming to create the definitive training resource for serious triathletes."
 Siri Lindley, Two-Time Triathlon World Champion, Winner of 13 World Cup Races, Coach of Olympic Medalists.